 For now, the safest course is to talk to your doctor before considering the use of zinc to prevent or reduce the length of colds.

 - Eby GA, et al. Reduction in duration of common colds by zinc gluconate lozenges in a double-blind study.
 Antimicrobial Agents and Chemotherapy.
 1984;25:20.

-- Dietary Supplement Fact Sheet: Zinc.
-Office of Dietary Supplements. http://ods.od.nih.gov/factsheets/Zinc-HealthProfessional.
-Accessed May 23, 2011.
+- Dietary supplement fact sheet: Zinc.
+Office of Dietary Supplements. https://ods.od.nih.gov/factsheets/Zinc-HealthProfessional/.
+Accessed April 19, 2017.